Your support makes the Astronaut Database and Launch Tracker possible, and keeps all Supercluster content free.

 Electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to convert sunlight into electricity.
 Energy is stored to power the station when it passes into the Earth's shadow.
 Resupply ships will replenish fuel for LCM 2 for station-keeping, to counter the effects of atmospheric drag.

-The LM-5 launch vehicle is a heavy, cryogenic liquid launch vehicle newly developed by China Aerospace Science and Technology Corporation.
-Following the design principal of generalization, serialization and modularization, the LM-5 uses non-toxic and non-polluting propellants such as liquid hydrogen, liquid oxygen and kerosene, etc. The modularized design can reduce launch costs and improve reliability, possessing strong adaptability and competitiveness in the market.
+The Long March 5 (LM-5) launch vehicle is a heavy-lift, cryogenic liquid rocket developed by the China Aerospace Science and Technology Corporation (CASC).
+Designed with principles of generalization, serialization, and modularization, the LM-5 family uses non-toxic, environmentally friendly propellants such as liquid hydrogen, liquid oxygen, and kerosene.
+Its modular architecture reduces launch costs, improves reliability, and offers strong adaptability and competitiveness in the global space launch market.

 The Wenchang Space Launch Site located in Wenchang, Hainan, China, is a rocket launch site, one of the two spacecraft launch sites of Xichang Satellite Launch Center.